Documents detail Trump team's efforts to arrange payment to porn star

 Cohen pleaded guilty last November to separate charges brought by the office of former Special Prosecutor Robert Mueller, who was investigating contacts between Trump’s 2016 presidential campaign and Russia.
 Cohen admitted he lied to Congress about the extent of contacts between Trump and Russians during the campaign.

-The White House did not immediately respond to a request for comment on the released documents.
+The White House did not respond to a request for comment.
+AMI and a lawyer for Hicks did not immediately respond to requests for comment.

-Additional reporting by Brendan Pierson; Editing by Noeleen Walder and Will Dunham
+Additional reporting by Brendan Pierson and Gui Qing Koh; Writing by Will Dunham; Editing by Noeleen Walder and Bill Trott